Use our architecture knowledge, tools and skills

 After lead paint was removed and the wooden window frames repaired, they worked on a full measure survey of the property, and showed the results to project stakeholders.

-Over 5 days, a group of 60 architecture and interior design students created new designs to regenerate Wymering Manor.
+Over five days, a group of 60 architecture and interior design students created new designs to regenerate Wymering Manor.

-During the project, they visited the site and participated in an intensive 1-day design workshop, culminating in a professional presentation to the client and select guests.
+During the project, they visited the site and participated in an intensive one-day design workshop, culminating in a professional presentation to the client and select guests.

 After a tour of the site and a question and answer session, groups of students tackled different areas of the project, including creating a glass wrap to give a more open feel to the pre-existing foyer, stairwell and main auditorium.

 On the final day of the project, each group gave a presentation that included an aspirational collage and white card models, to illustrate their proposals to the client.